Yboumhand/Yboumhand/README.md

 ### 🚀 About Me

-I'm a passionate Software Engineer with strong interest in Data Science and Application Development.
-I enjoy building data-driven applications that solve real-world problems.
-My expertise spans across back-end development, data analysis, and creating intuitive user interfaces.
+As a Software and Data Engineering student, I'm a passionate builder of data-driven applications aimed at tackling real-world challenges.
+My skills encompass back-end development, data analysis, and crafting user-friendly interfaces.
+Currently, I'm particularly eager to gain hands-on experience with data science tools and techniques, especially in areas like machine learning and supervised learning.

 Currently focusing on:
 - 📊 Data visualization and analytics